-The evolution of market shares from just after the merger in 2007 to 2009 shows that although some rivals gained market share and the HHI gradually declined (relative to the post-merger HHI based on pre-merger market shares), the increase in concentration due to the merger remains substantial and persistent.
+The evolution of market shares from just after the merger in 2007 to 2009 shows that although some rivals gained market share and the HHI gradually declined (relative to the

-&lt;sup>19The HHI is calculated as the sum of squared market shares in whole percentages.
+$^{20}\mathrm{The}$ HHI is calculated as the sum of squared market shares in whole percentages.

-&lt;sup>20U.S. horizontal merger guidelines identify mergers with a pre-merger HHI between 1,500 and 2,500 and an HHI increase of more than 100 as potentially posing significant competitive concerns.
+&lt;sup>21U.S. horizontal merger guidelines identify mergers with a pre-merger HHI between 1,500 and 2,500 and an HHI increase of more than 100 as potentially posing significant competitive concerns.